siran/writing/posts/An Open Letter to Alex Hankey - .md

 - What strictly follows from applying source-free Maxwell theory consistently to biological systems?

-In the below letter we make no appeal to nonphysical forces, consciousness as a primitive, or violations of known physical law; yet the results seem very much like it when seen under a strict theoretical perspective.
+This letter makes no appeal to nonphysical forces, consciousness as a primitive, or violations of known physical law.

-In this open letter, we assume only what Maxwell electromagnetism already
+It assumes only what Maxwell electromagnetism already assumes: continuous fields, local interactions, superposition, and conservation.
-assumes:

-- continuous fields,
-- local interactions,
-- superposition, and '
-- conservation of energy.
+The conclusions are modest, but nontrivial.

 ## What is being examined